anandkanav92/NOTES/interview-notes.md

 `Subsets`
 > Find all the **distinctive** subsets of the given array.
 1. Start with empty set.
-2. For each element in array, form a set with already existing subsets
+2. For each element in array, form a subset with already existing subsets.
+3. Append it to subset list.

 ```python
 if nums is None: